 The definition of product usefulness depends on consumers' perception that a product or service is able to provide a certain benefit that fulfills their needs (Moldovan et al., 2011).
 Relating to consumer behavior, the usage of products works as a hook for purchase intention and encourages the decision more swiftly by boosting the utilitarian value received by the user.
-When consumers are satisfied with their purchase decisions and consider it good spending, there are higher chances that they are satisfied with the ecommerce site or in this study, the live-streaming commerce service (Zhang & Zhang, alone as a stimulus, has a significant effect on perceived usefulness.
+When consumers are satisfied with their purchase decisions and consider it good spending, there are higher chances that they are satisfied with the e-commerce site or in this study, the live-streaming commerce service (Zhang & Zhang, 2024).
+Cho and Sagynov (2015) proved in their paper that product usefulness, standing alone as a stimulus, has a significant effect on perceived usefulness.
 Therefore, product usefulness is among the variables that impact consumers' impulsive purchase intention through perceived usefulness, based on the S-O-R approach.